Goalsum/TataruBook/docs/quick_start.md

 | 0 | 6 | Rent | 9000.0 | 1 | Gil | 9000.0 |
 | 0 | 7 | Salary | -16,000.0 | 1 | Gil | -16,000.0 |

 These data show the statistics for each type of income and expense during the statistics period.
-Note: Since the amount changed in the external account is the opposite of the internal account when they are both contained in one transaction, therefore positive values in these data indicate expenses and negative values indicate income.
+Note: Since the amount changed in the external account is the opposite of the internal account when they are both contained in one transaction, therefore positive numbers in these data indicate expenses and negative numbers indicate income.

 The [income_and_expenses]({{ site.baseurl }}/tables_and_views.html#income_and_expenses) view shows the sum of the transaction amounts of all the internal accounts on a particular type of income and expense.
 If you want to see the statistics broken down to each internal account, you can check out the [flow_stats]({{ site.baseurl }}/tables_and_views.html#flow_stats) view: